Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1941 - The Fred and Maziebelle Markham House, 1850 Smoke Tree Lane, Smoke Tree Ranch, Palm Springs CA. Designed with John Porter Clark.
+1941 - The Fred and Maziebelle Markham House, Smoke Tree Ranch, Palm Springs CA. Designed with John Porter Clark.
 In 1936 the Markhams bought all of Smoke Tree Ranch from sellers in financial trouble.
 They sold it to the neighborhood homeowners association in 1945.
-Renovated in 1950.
-Status unknown.
-Do you know where it is?
+Renovated in 1950 and 1983.
+Standing as of 2022.

 USModernist